 Traditionally, travelogues were mundane accounts of what a person saw, did, and ate while traveling.
 But try to avoid giving a “Dear Diary” account of your travels.
 You will bore your readers if you write a step-by-step report of what you did, ate, and saw.

 Instead, a travelogue will be more effective if it focuses on one interesting story from your travels.
+A destination is not a story.
+Neither is simply traveling from point A to point B.

 Now that you’ve returned from your travels and want to write an essay or an article about your trip, review your notes and reflect on your experiences.
 Does a particular story stand out?
 Is there an experience that you can’t stop telling people about?
 Did you have a haunting, transformative, or enlightening experience?
 Did something bad or unexpected happen?
 If so, it might be a good candidate to write about.